alphagov/registers-tech-docs/source/documentation/support/support_community.md

 ## Support and community

-GDS maintains the registers APIs and helps custodians to run their registers.
+GDS maintains the platform behind registers and helps custodians to run their registers.
+Custodians are expected to keep their registers data up to date.

+GDS provides operational support from 09:00 - 17:00 Monday-Friday.

 Contact the GDS registers team at <a href="mailto:registerteam@digital.cabinet-office.gov.uk">registerteam@digital.cabinet-office.gov.uk</a> if you have any problems or questions that are not covered in this guide.
 Please include error messages if relevant.